 - The eligibility for the faculty Down Payment Assistance program is 10 years.

 - Building a wider range of unit sizes from smaller ‘starter’ suites to units suitable for single or 2-person households, and larger units for families.

 - Providing preferential and early access for faculty and staff to purchase new units before they are released for sale to the general public.

-See Faculty / Staff Housing Support Programs for more detailed information on housing support.
+See Rental Housing for more information on housing support.

-Consistent with Policy 18 of the HAP, a review is to be undertaken every 5 years.
-The first 5-Year Review was recently completed.
+Consistent with Policy 18 of the HAP, a review is to be undertaken every five years.
+The first five-year review was completed in early 2018.

-- Phase I of the 5-Year HAP Review (also known as the 10 Year Faculty Housing Implementation Strategy 2016) focused on adjustments to the faculty support programs.
+- Phase I of the 5-Year HAP Review, also known as the 10 Year Faculty Housing Implementation Strategy 2016, focused on adjustments to the faculty support programs.
 Its findings and recommendations were received and approved by the Board of Governors on December 6, 2016.
-Click here to learn more.

 - A follow-up Board report and approval regarding the Faculty Housing Assistance Financial Endowment (FHAFE) needed to fund and launch the PIRL program (February 2017).